API Contracts - Archyl Docs

 • Name — A descriptive name (e.g., "User Service API")

-• Type — HTTP, gRPC, GraphQL, or Async
+• Type — HTTP, gRPC, GraphQL, Async, or MCP

 • Version — Semantic version (e.g., 1.0.0)